 On October 16, 2006, the Organization entered into a five-year agreement with The Nature Conservancy ("TNC") to co-manage the property known as the Eidolon Preserve located in Morgan County, West Virginia.
 The agreement requires the Organization to maintain public liability insurance in the amount of \$1,000,000 per occurrence for claims of injury to individuals and \$500,000 per occurrence for all claims for damages to or loss of property occurring on the Preserve.
 The Organization is responsible for the day-to-day maintenance of the Preserve to fulfill the combined mission of the Organization and TNC.
-The agreement was renewed on July 1, 2014 and expired on June 30, 2019.
-The Organization renewed the agreement on November 14, 2019 for another five years.
+The agreement has been continually renewed and currently expires on June 30, 2029.